 Developer Community Triggered Send Scenario

 Jen develops software for Northern Trail Outfitters, and her latest project involves working with her team to develop a new ecommerce site.
-Her tasks include integrating the ecommerce site with the Northern Trail Outfitters account to send the following types of message:
+Her tasks include integrating the ecommerce site with the Northern Trail Outfitters account to send several types of messages.
+These include welcome emails that are sent when the customer first creates an account, and purchase confirmations and receipts after a sale.
+These types of messages are transactional emails.

-All of the above examples represent transactional emails.
-Northern Trail Outfitters marketers continues to handle all marketing emails, and they also develop all of the necessary content for transactional emails.
+Northern Trail Outfitters marketers continue to handle all marketing emails, and they also develop all of the necessary content for transactional emails.
 Jen handles the API code that calls the correct email message and creates and executes the sending of these transactional emails.
-She works with .NET/C# code and receives the applicable Marketing Cloud credentials from her supervisor.
+She works with C# code and receives credentials from her supervisor.

-Before doing anything else, Jen must successfully connect her development environment to the Marketing Cloud SOAP API.
-Since she is writing .NET/C# code, Jen connects using Visual Studio and successfully executes a call to retrieve the availability status of the API.
+Before doing anything else, Jen must successfully connect her development environment to SOAP API.
+Because she’s writing .NET/C# code, Jen connects using Visual Studio and successfully executes a call to retrieve the availability status of the API.

-Now that Jen has successfully connected her development environment, she needs to understand how Marketing Cloud stores the data necessary execute the email sends previously listed.
-Because this is a new ecommerce site, Jen has the opportunity to work with others involved in implementing Marketing Cloud and decide how they identify individual users and store the applicable information.
+Now that Jen has successfully connected her development environment, she must understand how Marketing Cloud Engagement stores the data necessary to execute the email sends.
+Because the ecommerce site is new, Jen has the opportunity to work with others involved in implementing Marketing Cloud Engagement and decide how they identify individual users and store the applicable information.

 At this point, Jen relies on documentation to understand more about the application.
-She also learns about triggered sends and realizes that these email messages perform the function she has been assigned to implement.
-The ecommerce site triggers these sends when certain actions take place.
-She also learns about both subscriber lists and data extensions, as she must understand exactly how Marketing Cloud stores information in order to better design how Northern Trail Outfitters information is stored and processed when sending triggered emails.
-Jen won't be the only person using this information, but she does have a stake in making the final decision.
+She also learns about triggered sends and realizes that these email messages perform the function she’s responsible for implementing.
+The ecommerce site sends these messages when certain actions occur.
+She also learns about both subscriber lists and data extensions.
+Jen isn't the only person that uses this information, but she does have a stake in making the final decision.

-Jen also takes the time to familiarize herself with the available API best practices to understand how to best write her code against Marketing Cloud.
+Jen also takes the time to familiarize herself with the API documentation to understand how to best write her code.
 Because the new ecommerce site relies on email to communicate with customers, Jen decides to make the email address the primary identifier for all customers.
 She also decides to store this information in data extensions, per the best practice recommendations.
-Finally, she decides to write her code to take advantage of both the synchronous and asynchronous API calls as recommended by the best practices.
+Finally, she decides to write her code to take advantage of both synchronous and asynchronous API calls.

 The marketers for Northern Trail Outfitters handle the actual creation of the email content and messages.
 However, they must provide Jen with the external keys for these email messages so she can retrieve these items into the email send definitions.

-Jen discovers that triggered send definitions must be created and then started in order to make them functional within Marketing Cloud.
+Jen discovers that triggered send definitions must be created and then started in order to make them functional.
 Initially, Jen has to create triggered send definitions for two different interactions:

 - A welcome email thanking customers for creating an account with Northern Trail Outfitters